vsrinivas/fuchsia/docs/kernel_cmdline.md

 This option caps the number of CPUs to initialize.
 It cannot be greater than *SMP\_MAX\_CPUS* for a specific architecture.

+## smp.ht=<bool>

+This option can be used to disable the initialization of hyperthread logical CPUs.
+Defaults to true.

 ## userboot=<path>

 This option instructs the userboot process (the first userspace process) to